MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/map/polyline-map-overlay.md

 }
 ```

 This initialization specifies a series of latitude and longitude coordinates, to define the route on the map to be highlighted.
-It then positions the map's view with the [`MoveToRegion`](https://developer.xamarin.com/api/member/Xamarin.Forms.Maps.Map.MoveToRegion(Xamarin.Forms.Maps.MapSpan)/) method, which changes the position and zoom level of the map by creating a [`MapSpan`](https://developer.xamarin.com/api/type/Xamarin.Forms.Maps.MapSpan/) from a [`Position`](https://developer.xamarin.com/api/type/Xamarin.Forms.Maps.Position/) and a [`Distance`](https://developer.xamarin.com/api/type/Xamarin.Forms.Maps.Distance/).
+It then positions the map's view with the [`MoveToRegion`](xref:Xamarin.Forms.Maps.Map.MoveToRegion*) method, which changes the position and zoom level of the map by creating a [`MapSpan`](xref:Xamarin.Forms.Maps.MapSpan) from a [`Position`](xref:Xamarin.Forms.Maps.Position) and a [`Distance`](xref:Xamarin.Forms.Maps.Distance).

 <a name="Customizing_the_Map" />